 Figure 7.
 Narrow band (2.7-3.5 keV) stacked spectra of the first, fourth, and sixth bins of Centaurus, the first, second, and third bins of A262, and the first, second, and seventh bins of Ophiuchus.
-The best-fit models with 1σ upper and lower envelopes, as obtained from the broad-band fit, are shown as black, red and green solid lines, respectively.
+The best-fitting models with $1\sigma$ upper and lower envelopes, as obtained from the broad-band fit, are shown as black, red and green solid lines, respectively.